 This product is priced at $70 for .49 ounces while C E Ferulic costs $166 for 1 fluid ounce, so both can be considered an investment.
 But if you’re looking to invest in a powerful product but know you won’t end up using it daily, Topical C is a better option.

-Overall, I prefer C E Ferulic as it yielded much more noticeable results in terms of skin texture and feel, but if you’re looking to get your feet wet with ferulic acid products, The Ordinary’s will only set you back $7.90.
+Overall, I prefer C E Ferulic as it yielded much more noticeable results in terms of skin texture and feel, but if you’re looking to get your feet wet with ferulic acid products, The Ordinary’s will set you back less than $8.

 After testing SkinCeuticals' C E Ferulic for three weeks, I am now fully obsessed with it.
 It completely transformed the texture of my skin while breathing new life into my dull and dry complexion.
 I’ll be savoring every last drop!

 - Product Name C E Ferulic